vdaas/vald/docs/tutorial/get-started.md

 Vald is a highly scalable distributed fast approximate nearest neighbor dense vector search engine.<br>
 Vald is designed and implemented based on Cloud-Native architecture.

-This article will show you how to deploy and run the Vald components on your Kubernetes cluster.
+This tutorial shows how to deploy and run the Vald components on your Kubernetes cluster.
 And, Fashion-mnist is used as an example of a dataset.

 ## Overview

-Before starting, let's check the below image.
-It shows the architecture image about the deployment result of Get Started.<br>
+The below image shows the architecture image about the deployment result of `Get Started`.<br>
 The 4 kinds of components, `Vald LB Gateway`, `Vald Discoverer`, `Vald Agent`, and `Vald Index Manager` will be deployed to the Kubernetes.
+For more information about Vald's architecture, please refer to [Architecture](../../docs/overview/architecture.md).

 <img src="../../assets/docs/tutorial/getstarted.png" />